adambard/learnxinyminutes-docs/vim.html.markdown

 ### Configuring ~/.vimrc

-The .vimrc file can be used to configure vim on startup.
+The .vimrc file can be used to configure Vim on startup.

 Here's a sample ~/.vimrc file: